Dateline: Warsaw, Poland

 The difference between the black dollar and the official is that the first one can only be used by the government to supposedly import food and medical supplies (which are obviously very inefficient, most of the preferential dollars are used to pay for the luxuries of adepts to the government and their families in the United States and Europe) and the second are those that are bought and sold every day for the purposes I described above.

 I exchange dollars very often.
 And the exchange rate on the street is way above the official (black: $1=5,851 bolivares; official: $1=700 bolivares).
 All people use this type of exchange because as I said the preferential dollar can only be used and controlled by the government.

-The people here tend to hold the fewer amounts of bolivares as possible.
+The people here tend to hold fewer amounts of bolivares as possible.
 Many of those who can´t buy foreign currency prefers to buy something like a blender or a washing machine.
 The bolivar is not an option to save.
 Any currency like dollars, euros or even Colombian pesos avoids savings to vaporize.
-Is that hard that holding the blender at least guarantees that you’ll have some money you can use, even if you sell it for less.
-If you leave your money in the bank you’re surely lose it.
+Is that hard that holding the blender at least guarantees that you’ll have some money you can use, even if you sell it for less?
+If you leave your money in the bank you’ll surely lose it.
 You can also buy some kinds of food –such as rice- because you can trade it later for some good you need.
-Everyday there’s more Facebook or Whatsapp groups to do so.
+Every day there’s more Facebook or Whatsapp groups to do so.

 There was a Vice article about how you could live for a month on 100 euros.
 Is that true?

 SHERYL: Yes, that’s true.
 Now with only 2000 euros you could buy a car.
 And if you save a little more money you can even buy a house or condo.
 If a foreigner for some reason came to Venezuela to live could achieve in one or two months what would take us many years.
 Amazing, right?